murchandamus/bips/bip-update-process.md

 * Readiness of the proposal
 * On-topic for the bitcoin community

-We observe that discussion in pull request comments can often be hard to follow as feedback gets marked as resolved when it is addressed by authors.
+Discussion in pull request comments can often be hard to follow as feedback gets marked as resolved when it is addressed by authors.
 Substantive discussion of ideas may be more accessible to a broader audience on the mailing list, where it is also more likely to be retained by the community memory.